Christ Church Cathedral (Fredericton): Governance

 The cathedral has a congregation, which acts in many ways like a parish, but it does not exist within the diocese as a parish.
 Christ Church Cathedral, Fredericton is the only Cathedral in Canada that is not itself a parish.
 A cathedral by-law defines the operation of the corporation and its governance.
 While it exists within the geographical boundary of the Parish of Fredericton, parish lands of downtown Fredericton belong to the Corporation of the Parish of Fredericton (Christ Church (Parish) Church and St. Anne's Chapel).
 St. Anne's is the former Chapel of Ease constructed by Bishop Medley upon the demolition of the original parish church on the present cathedral site.
 As a community, the cathedral is governed by the "Bishop and Chapter" whose function is similar to a parish corporation (incumbent, church wardens and vestry) and that of the usual "chapter" of other cathedrals.
 There are congregational representatives on bishop and chapter elected by the congregation along with other members appointed by the bishop of Fredericton.

 Clergy

 The dean and incumbent is the only stipendiary cleric currently associated with the cathedral.
-Several members of staff assist the dean in its ministry. including the director of music (half-time), office administrator (four-fifths-time), director of Christian formation (half-time), parish nurse (half-time), sexton (full-time), verger (by honorarium), and Vocational Deacon (non-stipendary).
+Several members of staff assist the dean in its ministry. including the director of music (half-time), office administrator (four-fifths-time), director of Christian formation (half-time), sexton (full-time), verger (by honorarium), and a non-stipendary vocational deacon.
 There are several retired clergy who serve as honorary assistants.

 The canons of the cathedral chapter typically do not have a liturgical or governance role at the cathedral, unlike other foundations.
 In the Diocese of Fredericton, these positions are largely honorary rather than collegiate to the cathedral itself.

 The first dean of Fredericton was Francis Partridge.
-The incumbent is Geoffrey M. Hall, formerly diocesan archdeacon and executive assistant to Claude W. Miller, ninth bishop of Fredericton.
+The incumbent since September 2014 is Geoffrey M. Hall, formerly diocesan archdeacon and executive assistant to Claude W. Miller, ninth bishop of Fredericton.